charlsjay/calculator-app/README.md

-A simple Calculator App built with HTML, CSS, and JavaScript. <br>
+A simple Calculator App built with HTML, CSS, and JavaScript.
- -> <a href="file:///C:/Users/CHARLS_PC/OneDrive/Desktop/student-charls/F3.C2.L3/index.html" >Preview</a> the site